PythWare/Aldnoah-Engine/README.md

 # What's new in Version 0.92

-I added support for g1pack1 unpacking/repacking (read g1pack1 section of this readme).
+I added support for g1pack1 unpacking/repacking (read Subcontainer Info section of this readme).
 I also cleaned up some of the scripts so that aldnoah_energy.py can be a utility script (as of 0.92 it only stores lilac logic).
 As Aldnoah Engine grows so too will aldnoah_energy.py

 # What can be done